Steven M. Worker PhD

 - University of California 4-H Youth Development Program

 - Youth Development in the San Francisco North Bay

 - Youth Science Education Resource Hub

 4-H Youth Development Advisor for Marin, Sonoma, and Napa counties

-Dr. Worker conducts extension, education, and applied research around youth development, informal science education, and volunteer development.
-His emphases are adapting, piloting, evaluating 4-H program models to be culturally relevant and engage marginalized youth; empower youth through consequential science learning; and support volunteers in improving their practices to improve program quality.
+Dr. Worker conducts extension, education, and applied research around youth development, informal STEM and computer science education, and volunteer development.
+His emphases are adapting, piloting, evaluating 4-H program models to be culturally relevant and engage marginalized youth; empower youth through consequential STEM and computer science learning; and support volunteers in improving their practices to improve program quality.

 Dr. Worker provides academic leadership to 4-H Youth Development clubs, camps, and programs facilitated by 600 adult volunteers serving over 3,000 youth in Sonoma, Marin, and Napa counties.

 Previously: 4-H Science, Technology, Engineering, and Mathematics (STEM) Coordinator (2009-2016): Worker managed professional and volunteer development for science educators, coordinated program and curriculum development and evaluation, and resource development.
 His work drew upon inquiry and experientially-based pedagogies grounded in a positive youth development approach.
 Worker co-authored two nationally peer-reviewed and published curricula, There’s No New Water! and Junk Drawer Robotics, along with a California curricula, iThrive: Leadership, Science & Me!

 State 4-H Program Representative (2001-2009): Worker provided leadership to the 4-H State Leadership Conference, 4-H State Ambassador program, 4-H Record Book, 4-H Technology Leadership Team, and other statewide 4-H adolescent leadership development and recognition programs.